 TIER THREE: General Authorized Access (GAA).
 This tier covers the remainder of the spectrum and is available for general public use.

-How to get your company set up on the CBRS Spectrum
+How to set your company up on a private LTE

-Setting your company up on the CBRS spectrum involves obtaining FCC-licensed equipment.
-If you don’t want to go it alone (we don’t recommend it!), Commenco can help you access the spectrum by obtaining, installing and maintaining the FCC-licensed equipment on your behalf.
-CBRS equipment must be installed by “OnGo” certified technicians, of which Commenco has two on staff with more to follow very soon.
+Setting your company up on a private LTE network involves obtaining FCC-licensed equipment.
+If you don’t want to go it alone (we don’t recommend it!), Commenco can help you access the frequency by obtaining, installing and maintaining the FCC-licensed equipment on your behalf.
+CBRS / Private LTE equipment must be installed by “OnGo” certified technicians, of which Commenco has two on staff with more to follow very soon.

-One of the biggest barriers to a commercial CBRS rollout is the availability of mobile devices that are compatible with the spectrum.
-The majority of LTE devices on the market today are not designed to support CBRS frequencies, however, Motorola Solutions just introduced the new SLN 1000 radio, which is the first two-way radio device to market that works with the CBRS network.
+One of the biggest barriers to a commercial private LTE network rollout is the availability of mobile devices that are compatible with the frequency.
+The majority of LTE devices on the market today are not designed to support CBRS frequencies, however, Motorola Solutions has just introduced the new SLN 1000 radio, which is the first two-way radio device that works on a CBRS/private LTE network.

 Radio has certainly come a long way!